Ben Hellewell: Leigh

 He joined Leigh ahead of their 2020 RFL Championship season.

-Featherstone
+Featherstone Rovers

 On 28 May 2022, Hellewell played for Featherstone in their 2022 RFL 1895 Cup final loss against Leigh.

+Salford Red Devils

+In the 2023 Super League season, Hellewell played 17 matches for Salford as the club finished 7th on the table and missed the playoffs.

+On 10 August 2025 he announced his immediate retirement from rugby league, needing a full hip replacement at just 33 years old.

 International

-He is a Scotland international having made his début in 2011.
+Hellewell was a Scotland international having made his début in 2011.
 He was named in their squad for the 2013 Rugby League World Cup, and scored two tries in their 30–30 draw with Italy.

-In October and November 2014, Ben played in the 2014 European Cup competition.
+In October and November 2014, he played in the 2014 European Cup competition.
 In October and November 2015, Ben played in the 2015 European Cup competition.
 He was named in the Scotland squad for 2016 Rugby League Four Nations.
 He was named in the Scotland squad for 2017 Rugby League World Cup.